 Science is a process.
 Science is not about The One Study.
 It’s about ALL the studies.

-One study can be wrong; when multiple studies from different directions show that the vaccine combinations we use are safe, and as safe or safer than individual vaccines; when government monitoring finds no serious safety issues with the schedule, and an independent committee of the Institute of Medicine finds none, either – that is extremely powerful evidence that the schedule is safe.
+One study can be wrong; when multiple studies from different directions show that the vaccine combinations we use are safe and as safe or safer than individual vaccines; when government monitoring finds no serious safety issues with the schedule, and an independent committee of the Institute of Medicine finds none, either – that is extremely powerful evidence that the schedule is safe.

-Vaccines are tested against valid controls
+Vaccines testing against valid controls

 The myth – vaccines are not tested against a true placebo.
 The only way to properly test vaccines’ safety and effectiveness is against a group that gets an injection of saline solution.